With so many different trailers on the roads today, it can be difficult to discern what each is used for and which is best for your freight.

 Like the double-drop trailer, the amount of well-space needed is a prime factor in whether these trailers are used.
 Any time a load exceeds 30 feet in length, the space provided by the wells of these trailers becomes insufficient.

-When well-space is an issue, the expandable RGN provides a solution.
+When well-space is an issue, the extendable RGN provides a solution.
 Similar to the expandable double drop trailer, the expandable RGN is built for extra-long freight.

-With the capability to expand its well up to 50 feet in length, these specialty trailers provide ample capacity to haul massive equipment, materials and oversized freight.
+With the capability to expand its well up to 50 feet in length, these specialty trailers provide ample capacity to haul large equipment, materials and oversized freight.

 Depending on the number of axles used, the weight capacity of these trailers can be hefty.
-The maximum weight range for these expandable RGN trailers is 42,000 pounds (three axles) to 150,000 pounds (15+ axles).
+The maximum weight range for these expandable RGN trailers is 42,000 pounds (3 axles) to 225,000 pounds (19 total axles).

 Which Trailer Type is Best For Your Freight?